 But, make sure you’re still throwing the ball in legally.

 Soccer teams need to make the most of every opportunity.

 This includes giving your team an advantage from a soccer throw in whenever possible.

 Whether you want to make a quick (and legal) throw in to a teammates feet or launch the ball forward for a striker to get a head on it, this 6-step guide and the accompanying tips will help.

-If you follow this advice, you’ll be able to throw the ball in a variety of ways and you’ll also increase the power and accuracy of your throw.
+If you follow this advice and practice soccer throw in drills regularly, you’ll be able to throw the ball in a variety of ways and you’ll also increase the power and accuracy of your throw.